Click on https://youtu.be/xvBcIlLbGeY

 THE CORONAVIRUS PANDEMIC

-PLEASE NOTE THAT ALL ACTS OF PUBLIC WORSHIP AND OTHER EVENTS HAVE BEEN SUSPENDED AT THIS TIME
+PLEASE NOTE THAT ALL ACTS OF PUBLIC WORSHIP AND OTHER EVENTS HAVE BEEN SUSPENDED AT THIS TIME.
+WE ARE OPENING OUR CHURCHES FOR PRIVATE PRAYER THIS WEEK AND MAKING PLANS TO RETURN TO OUR BUILDINGS FOR WORSHIP.
+PLEASE READ THE INFORMATION AT

 At this time of worldwide and national crisis, we are holding everyone in prayer.
-Morning Prayer is being said by our clergy everyday and Rev John will be leading a service at home on Sundays on behalf of everyone in the Benefice.
-To hear this service, click on the link at the top of this page.
+Morning Prayer is being said by our clergy everyday and Rev John and others will be leading a service at home on Sundays on behalf of everyone in the Benefice.
+To watch this service, click on the link at the top of this page.

 Click on Coronavirus Pandemic response for information about support we can offer you during the outbreak.
 Online resources for prayer and worship for personal use can be found at Resources for adults to use at home and Resources for families to use at home.
 These pages will be updated regularly.
 If you need to talk to someone or need practical support, do ring Rev John Rees on 01225 764365 or Rev Joy Albone on 07931 638524.